History of the Jews in Bangladesh: History

 The Jews were mainly based in Kolkata of West Bengal.
 They managed to create a full community, built synagogues, schools, and hospital for the Jewish community, where the Jews of East Bengal, mostly migrants from Kolkata lived for commercial reasons.
 The Jewish population in East Bengal was only about 135 Jews at the time of the Partition of British India in 1947.
 Mordechai Cohen, who was born in Rajshahi, became an English and Bengali newsreader for Pakistan Television in Dacca, East Pakistan.
 Members of the Bene Israel community also resided in Dhaka in the 1960s.
 By the late 1960s, much of the Jewish community had left for Kolkata.
-According to historian Ziauddin Tariq Ali, a trustee of the Liberation War Museum, "There were two Jewish families in Bangladesh [after independence], but both migrated to India — one in 1973 and the other in 1975."
+According to historian Ziauddin Tariq Ali, a trustee of the Liberation War Museum, "There were two Jewish families in Bangladesh [after independence], but both migrated to India—one in 1973 and the other in 1975."
 In 2018, 4 Jews were in Dhaka.
+Some sources also claim that there are 175 Jews in Bangladesh, and 3,500 with Bangladeshi ancestry.
+Bangladesh also has a small community of the Jewish Bnei Menashe Kuki-Chin-Mizo community primarily in Bandarban district.

 The Polish-American Jewish architect Louis Kahn worked in East Pakistan and post-independent Bangladesh to design the Jatiyo Sangshad Bhaban.
 During the Bangladesh War of Independence, Major General J. F. R. Jacob played a key role in the surrender of Pakistan.
 According to a record of the Jewish Telegraph Agency on 7 February 1972, it is stated that "Israel has officially recognized the new state of Bangladesh.
 The announcement said that Foreign Minister Abba Eban informed Bangladesh Foreign Minister Abdus Samad Azad of the recognition in a cable Friday.
 The recognition decision was taken after telephone consultations with all members of the Cabinet Friday instead of waiting for today’s regular Cabinet meeting.
 Israeli recognition was first requested last April in a letter from Acting President Nazrul Islam and Foreign Minister Mostaq Ahmad of the Bengali provisional government which was then fighting a war of secession from Pakistan".